AppsDJ/CV/README.md

 ### KEY SKILLS AND ACHIEVEMENTS

-- A good eye for detail and persuasive visual design as revealed in the creation of clean web page designs as well as relevant graphics
+- Shown good eye for detail and persuasive visual design in the creation of clean web page designs as well as relevant graphics such as those blended in the aesthetics of <a href="http://www.mt.appsdj.com"> Medley Travel's website </a>
 - Bag-loads of common sense and the ability to think outside the box
 - Competent problem solver with a keen analytical and logical mind
 - Effective oral and written communication skills
 - Good web and graphic design skills using HTML, CSS, Adobe Dreamweaver and Photoshop as well as the GIMP (image manipulation).
 - Intermediate JavaScript, PHP, MySQL, XML and Java programming skills